MonkeManX/monkemanx.github.io/content/articles/Neovim_Cheatsheet.md

 - `gg`, moves to the *top* of the files.
 - `G`, moves to the *bottom* of the file.
 - `20G`, moves cursor to line 20.
+- `O`, insert a line above the cursor.
+- `o`, insert a line below the cursor.

 **Navigating Code:**
 - `%`, to the matching bracket.